dispersionlab/gitshow8/reflections.md

 01:15 [AH] felt tip marker (the cheap kind, not a Sharpie) writing on a flip chart in a shipping container dissolves into crackling faint morse code through the radio at 01:20

+Visual Imagery triggered is generally militaristic, definitly giving a mission briefing using a flip chart in a shipping container, morse code from a weak radio signal, intercepting dial-up satellite communications...change the channel to a humming bird in a vise

-After repeated listing, I'm starting to hear the high pitched sratching and scraping noises from the recording when I run my fingers or adjust my sleeves.
+After repeated listing, I'm starting to hear the high pitched sratching and scraping noises from the recording when I rub my fingers or adjust my sleeves.

 My outer ears (just the inner folds not the outer edge) feel like there's a low level electric current running through them.